Screensaver

 When the screensaver activates, you can choose what happens:

-• Display Off — turns the backlight off completely.
+- Display Off — switches to a black screen and turns the backlight off completely.

 Sensor